 Download/Print

-Seizures can be divided into different phases: The prodromal phase occurs hours to days before the actual seizure and manifests through behavioral changes.
-The aura is the immediate pre-phase where the animal may appear restless or anxious.
-During the ictal phase, the actual seizure takes place.
-In the postictal phase, which can last minutes to days, animals often show disorientation, exhaustion, or abnormal behavior.
-Understanding these phases is important for pet owners to recognize seizures early and respond appropriately.
+Seizures can be divided into different phases: The prodromal phase occurs hours to days before the actual seizure and manifests as Behavioral changes.
+The aura is the immediate pre-phase, in which the animal may appear restless or anxious.
+During the ictal phase (Iktale Phase in the middle of the seizure) the actual seizure takes place.
+In the postictal phase, which can last minutes to days, the animals often show disorientation, exhaustion, or abnormal behavior.
+Understanding these phases is important for pet owners to recognize Seizures early and react appropriately.

 Causes